theislab/cellrank/CONTRIBUTING.rst

     git commit --no-verify

-- **I have another unspecified issue**
+- **I have an issue which this section does not solve**

-  See `Making use of GitHub issues/discussions`_ on how to create a new issue/launch a discussion.
+  Please see `Making use of GitHub issues/discussions`_ on how to create a new issue or how to start a discussion.